 “How do you Advocate to Local, State, and Federal officials” | Mike Ziri, Director of Public Policy for Equality Illinois, and Naomi Goldberg, Director of Policy and Research for MAP

-Course Description: There’s a ton of work to do both here in Illinois and nationally to advance LGBT equality and fight back against opponents who want to take away our victories.
-Come learn about how to effectively advocate for LGBT equality with your elected officials, at the local, state and federal levels.
+Course Description: There’s a ton of work to do both here in Illinois and nationally to advance LGBTQ equality and fight back against opponents who want to take away our victories.
+Come learn about how to effectively advocate for LGBTQ equality with your elected officials, at the local, state and federal levels.
 In this hands on session, you’ll learn about all the tools in the advocacy toolbox and then get a chance to craft a constituent-driven campaign to educate and persuade your elected officials.

 “LGBTQ Inequality and Health Outcomes” | Jeffery Erdman, IPHA Assistant Director for Programs and Compliance

 Course Description: It is well-documented that marginalized and disadvantaged populations experience poorer health outcomes than other populations.
 This is true for the LGBT population.
 From sexual health, to behavioral health, to the use of tobacco products and chronic disease, the LGBTQ population fares worse on health outcomes.
 This workshop will discuss the connection between LGBTQ social inequality and poor health outcomes, and will offer some strategies to improve overall health outcomes for the LGBTQ population.

 4:00 – 5:00PM: Closing Plenary

 “Bringing It All Together” – Special presentation by members of our community | Curtis Galloway and Malary Gregory,